basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Configuration-New.md

   * *Available:* Riak Enterprise (All)

 **server_max_pending**
-The maximum number of objects the leader will wait to get an acknowledgement from the remote location before queuing the request.
+The maximum number of objects the leader will wait to get an acknowledgement from the remote realtime replication sink before queuing the request.

   * *Value:* number of objects [integer]
   * *Default:* 5